andre-martins/andre-martins.github.io/content/pages/jobs.md

 The host institution is part of the Lisbon Unit for Machine Learning and Intelligent Systems (LUMLIS) and part of the [ELLIS network](https://ellis.eu/units).
 Collaborations with other ELLIS members are encouraged.

-Part of the work may be done in collaboration with [Unbabel](http://www.unbabel.com), a scale-up translation company with unique assets (a crowd of 10,000+ human translators, and post-edited translations in 50+ language pairs), and with [Champalimaud Centre for the Unknown](https://fchampalimaud.org/champalimaud-research), a cutting-edge research center in neuroscience.
+Part of the work may be done in collaboration with the [Champalimaud Centre for the Unknown](https://fchampalimaud.org/champalimaud-research), a cutting-edge research center in neuroscience.

 [Lisbon](https://en.wikipedia.org/wiki/Lisbon) is one of the oldest cities in Western Europe, being the major political, economic and cultural centre of Portugal.
 It enjoys a Mediterranean climate, having one of the warmest winters of any metropolis in Europe and a long summer season lasting from June to September.
 [Portugal](https://en.wikipedia.org/wiki/Portugal) has an outstanding coastline and is home to some of the most stunning beaches in Europe, being a popular spot for surfers and other water sport enthusiasts.